 In Sidhu’s announcement, he said he was excited to continue working with the Liberal party on their vision to help Canada’s middle class share “in our nation’s prosperity.”

 “The Liberal government’s plan is working,” he said, “and I want to keep working with it.”

 Sidhu isn’t the first to announce his candidacy.
 The federal election has already seen some activity in the riding, as Conservative candidate Brad Vis and Green candidate John Kidder have already begun holding townhalls throughout the area.

-The federal election will be held on Oct.
+The federal election will be held on or before Oct.
 21 of this year.